jeremy-serenne/twitch-chat-manager/README.md

 > - retrieve chat history,
 > - and automate certain tasks such as responding to certain keywords or phrases in the chat.

-> :info: **Info**: It is not intended to be used to artificially inflate view count or engagement on a Twitch channel and should be used in compliance with Twitch's terms of service and community guidelines.
+> **Warning** : It is not intended to be used to artificially inflate view count or engagement on a Twitch channel and should be used in compliance with Twitch's terms of service and community guidelines.

-## Disclaimer
+## 📜 Disclaimer

-> **Warning** :
-> This is a big warning, please read carefully before using the project.

-:warning: :rotating_light: **Warning**: This is a big warning, please read carefully before using the project. :rotating_light: :warning:

 Please review and comply with [Twitch's terms of service](https://www.twitch.tv/p/en/legal/terms-of-service/#12-third-party-content) and [community guidelines](https://safety.twitch.tv/s/article/Community-Guidelines) before using this project.
 The developer and contributors of this project take no responsibility for any violations of Twitch's terms of service as a result of using this project.